electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/q4-e-tron/technology/lockingsystems/_index.md

 <figure>
     <a href="https://media.electrichasgoneaudi.net/multimedia/models/q4-e-tron/technology/lockingsystems/kicksensor.jpg">
         <img src="https://media.electrichasgoneaudi.net/multimedia/models/q4-e-tron/technology/lockingsystems/kicksensors.jpg"
-        alt="You can open the tailgate with the advance key by kicking the foot under the tailgate." title="You can open the tailgate with the advance key by kicking the foot under the tailgate.">
+        class="img-fluid" alt="You can open the tailgate with the advance key by kicking the foot under the tailgate." title="You can open the tailgate with the advance key by kicking the foot under the tailgate.">
     </a>
     <figcaption><h4>You can open the tailgate with the advance key by kicking the foot under the tailgate.</h4></figcaption>
 </figure>